Updated · Feb 07, 2023

 Here’s an insight into the average amount of money bloggers spend when starting a blog.

-26. The most profitable blog is Huffington Post with a monthly income of $14 million.
+27. The most profitable blog is the Huffington Post, with an annual income of $500 million.

-When talking about blogging trends, 2019 certainly marked further growth of vlogging.
+Blogging trends for 2022 certainly show further growth of vlogging.
 Vlogs, as well as podcasts and other forms of media, are gaining popularity, which is one of the reasons why many people think blogging is losing importance.

 However, blogs are still very relevant and, among other things, a fantastic marketing tool for reaching a wide internet audience.
-In this piece, we’ve delivered numerous statistics and facts to support that claim, but that doesn’t mean that vlogging is not becoming more and more popular.
+We’ve delivered numerous statistics and facts to support that claim, but that doesn’t mean that vlogging isn’t becoming more and more popular.

 Back in the 2000s, people often asked: “What is vlogging?”
-Today, they are more likely to ask “How to start a vlog?”
+Today, they’re more likely to ask: “How to start a vlog?”

 If you haven’t already found a way to integrate vlogs into your site, perhaps now’s the time to start thinking in that direction.